Maritime (Autonomous) Vehicle (MAV)

 Re-building a vehicle

 MAV components can be added, edited or removed in different versions.
-Tools in the ioStudio suite will make it possible to handle re-building of simulated digital vehicles in a structured way.
+Tools in the ioStudio framework will make it possible to handle re-building of simulated digital vehicles in a structured way.
 MAVs may be built in larger numbers.
 Version control will then be even more important.